kritzcreek/nemo-lang/README.md

 # nemo-lang

-nemo is a small procedural programming language that compiles to Wasm GC
+nemo is a small programming language that compiles to Wasm GC

 ## Playground